cimeister/academic-kickstart/content/blog/unigramlm/index.md

 ---
-**TL;DR**:  This post is my attempt to write down the UnigramLM tokenization algorithm cleanly and explicitly because the original paper does not provide such a derivation.
-Rather, anyone that wants to deeply understand UnigramLM is forced to make odds and ends of the C++ code in the SentencePiece library.
+**TL;DR**:  This post is my attempt to write down the UnigramLM tokenization algorithm cleanly and explicitly because the original paper does not provide such a derivation and I believe there are  potentiall valuable insights from understanding the theoretical foundations of the method.
 In this post, we'll formalize the unigram generative model, derive the EM updates, explain why pruning is needed (and how it's done), and point out the spots where the practical implementation quietly diverges (and the implications that has for the mathematical models).
-Hopefully, by the end, you'll think the UnigramLM algorithm is just as cool as I do.

 ### Intro and origins of this blog post
 *(feel free to [skip](#sec:background) this section)*

-These days, tokenization is basically syonymous with Byte-pair Encoding (BPE).
-If you ask someone "do you know how tokenization works?", there's a decent chance you’ll get an answer like: "Yeah yeah, I know BPE.""
+These days, tokenization is basically synonymous with Byte-pair Encoding (BPE).
+If you ask someone "do you know how tokenization works?", there's a decent chance you'll get an answer like: "Yeah yeah, I know BPE.""
+But there's this other tokenizer sitting right next to BPE in practice: UnigramLM

-But there's this other tokenizer sitting right next to BPE in practice: UnigramLM (the SentencePiece "unigram" model).
+(the SentencePiece "unigram" model).
 On paper it looks totally different.

+#### Why look at UnigramLM now (and not just "make BPE better")?
+Recent work keeps showing that tokenizers themselves can induce [unfairness](https://arxiv.org/abs/2305.15425) and [uneven performance](https://arxiv.org/abs/2305.17179) across languages, dialects, and writing systems.
+A lot of the community response has (reasonably!) focused on patching BPE: adding constraints, regularizers, or parity-aware merges.
+Those are valuable, but there's a risk in treating "tokenization = BPE + tweaks" as the whole design space.
+UnigramLM is a widely deployed alternative (T5, XLNet), and it comes from a fundamentally different modeling viewpoint.
 Instead of greedily merging pairs, it says: "let's uncover latent tokens and treat tokenization like inference."
-At least to me, that framing feels a lot more linguistically sane (or, at minimum, less like we’re playing subword Tetris).
+At least to me, that framing feels a lot more linguistically sane (or, at minimum, less like we're playing subword Tetris).
+Taking that viewpoint seriously could open different and maybe cleaner directions for addressing tokenizer-induced unfairness — not by iterating on one algorithm forever, but by re-examining the assumptions we bake into tokenization in the first place.

+#### Why this blog post

-Naturally, I figured I should actually understand the algorithm.
+With the above motivation in mind, I figured I should actually understand the algorithm.
 So I did what everyone does: I went to the [original 2018 paper](https://aclanthology.org/P18-1007/).
 That... didn't get me very far.
 So then I went to the SentencePiece repo, hoping I could reconstruct the missing pieces from the code.
 After a brief flashback while staring at the C++ implementation to the terror of my undergraduate CS classes, I bailed on that approach too.
 Then I thought maybe the missing explanation was hiding in the HuggingFace documentation — but let's just say that rabbit hole ended like this: